vrabbi/local-tap-setup/README.md

 2. Deploy the Cluster
 3. Deploy a local docker registry
 4. Deploy the secretgen controller in the cluster
-5. Install TAP with the full profile except for learning center
+5. Install TAP with the full profile except for learning center or with the iterate profile
 6. Install Kyverno
 7. Create a Kyverno Cluster Policy that will prepare every new namespace automatically for TAP workloads
 8. Wait for all packages to reconcile and validate the platform is installed successfully